 Notwithstanding the above, it is possible that a staff member may unintentionally encounter inappropriate student conduct, or such conduct may be brought to the staff member’s attention by another.
 In general, a student’s conduct in non-University affiliated online communities should not be subject to disciplinary action unless the information relates to documented incidents which occurred within University property or the conduct seriously affects the student’s position as a member of the academic community.

-Students who violate Residence Hall or University policies will be subject to disciplinary action.
+Students who violate Residence Hall or University policies will be subject to student conduct action.
 The residential student conduct process typically occurs as follows:

 Residence hall student and professional staff document things that they observe, hear, smell or are otherwise brought to their attention through an incident reporting process.
 Any person may file a report or discuss a complaint with hall staff.
 Reports may also be made in writing and may be submitted either to the Office of Residential Life and Housing Services on the 7th floor of 726 Broadway or to any Residence Hall Director.

 Professional staff of the ORLHS and/or the Office of Community Standards review the report.
-After the review, staff will either close the case with no conduct action deemed necessary or conclude that a potential violation may have occurred and student conduct hearing is necessary.
+After the review, staff will either close the case with no conduct action deemed necessary or conclude that a potential violation may have occurred and if a student conduct meeting is necessary.

-If a student conduct hearing is necessary, any one of the following may occur:
+If a student conduct meeting is necessary, any one of the following may occur:

 The student will receive notice via email through the student’s NYU account.
-Notice includes information about who will hear the case, the alleged violations, and the date, time, and location for the hearing.
-In addition, it is noted that the scheduled notice to meet: If you choose to not attend the meeting, I will review all of the available information in your absence and determine a response.
+Notice includes information about who will hear the case, the alleged violations, and the date, time, and location for the student conduct meeting.
+In addition, it is explained in the notice to meet: If you choose to not attend the meeting, I will review all of the available information in your absence and determine a response.
 Please also note that the possible consequences, should you be found in violation, may affect the status of your housing license.
 Therefore, your attendance is important.
 If you have an academic conflict that interferes with this meeting, please contact me immediately so that we may reschedule our appointment.
 This meeting will serve as an opportunity for you to share your perspective of the incident and for us to engage in a conversation about community living at New York University.

-During the hearing an explanation of the student conduct process will be provided.
-Prior to a hearing, a resident who has been charged may choose to meet with a staff member to discuss the student conduct process and/or any related issues.
+During the student conduct meeting an explanation of the student conduct process will be provided.
+Prior to a student conduct meeting, a resident who has been charged may choose to meet with a staff member to discuss the student conduct process and/or any related issues.
 Appointments can be arranged by calling the Office of Residential Life and Housing Services at (212) 998-4600.
 Further information about the student conduct process and preparing for a hearing is also available on the Residence Hall Policies page.

-During the hearing, the charged resident may present supporting evidence and/or witnesses and may be accompanied by an advisor of his/her choice.
+During the student conduct meeting, the accused resident may present supporting evidence and/or witnesses and may be accompanied by an advisor of his/her choice.
 The advisor must be a currently enrolled NYU student.
-The advisor's role is only to provide support and advice for the charged student.
-The advisor may not speak on behalf of the charged student.
-During final exam periods, students will be offered the opportunity to respond to allegations in writing as an alternative to attending a hearing.
-After the hearing is complete, the charged student will be notified in writing of the outcome, including any sanctions imposed.
+The advisor's role is only to provide support and advice for the accused student.
+The advisor may not speak on behalf of the accused student.
+During final exam periods, students will be offered the opportunity to respond to allegations in writing as an alternative to attending a student conduct meeting.
+After the student conduct meeting is complete, the accused student will be notified in writing of the outcome, including any sanctions imposed.

 Sanctions that may be issued at the residence hall level by a Residence Hall Director or her/his designee include, but are not limited to: